Immunizations, diabetes control and cancer screening are some of the services we offer to adults.

 The Health Department's mission is, in part, to protect the health of Northern Kentuckians.
 Heroin use and the problems that result from it are a significant concern in the region.

 Infectious diseases: Use of intravenous drugs significantly increases the risk of contracting hepatitis B, hepatitis C and HIV.
 Northern Kentucky has seen dramatic increases in hepatitis B and C case rates, with many cases being associated with IV drug use.
+View a map showing hepatitis C rates from 2014-2016.
 Learn more.

 Naloxone overdose reversal kits: When administered after an overdose, naloxone can counter-act the life-threatening effects of opioid drugs and keep individuals who have overdosed alive until emergency medical help arrives.
 Learn more.
 Naloxone locator map.